 In the case of older materials that cannot be purchases, we can often borrow these from some other library by what we call interlibrary loans.

-You can reserve almost all of our books and other media, both those that are currently borrowed and what those on the shelves.
+You can reserve almost all of our books and other media, both those that are currently borrowed and those on the shelves.
 Reference books and fast loans, however, cannot be reserved.

 The personnel set aside reserved material at different times during the day.
 Note, however, that the book you want may be borrowed before we have had a chance to set it aside for you.
 You then need to reserve the book for the next time it is returned.